- 21 Mar 2023

 For Fixed deposit and Savings plan product types, you can choose another option, which is also the default option, On account maturity.

-The When is the Interest Paid Into the Account setting also defines the application of negative interest on Overdraft accounts.
+With the When is the Interest Paid Into the Account? setting, you also define when you wish to apply negative interest on Overdraft accounts.

 Days in year

 Depending on your internal practices, you may calculate interest over 365 or 360 days in a year.
 Given that interest accrues daily during a deposit's lifetime, the interest due for any deposit depends on the number of days in the month and is determined by the difference in the number of days between the last deposit and the current one.